 Len Baker is a partner of Sutter Hill Ventures, a Silicon Valley venture capital firm founded in 1962.
-Mr. Baker has been a partner with Sutter Hill since 1973.
-He currently serves as a director of Corcept Therapeutics and Youku Tudou.
-Additionally, Mr. Baker is responsible for the investment in two companies Sutter Hill helped found including: Chengwei Ventures, a Shanghai-based venture capital firm founded in 1999, and Golden Gate Capital, a San Francisco-based private equity firm founded in 2000.
+Mr. Baker has been a partner with Sutter Hill since 1973, and currently serves as a director of Corcept Therapeutics and Youku Tudou.
+Additionally, Mr. Baker is responsible for the investment in two companies Sutter Hill helped found, Chengwei Ventures, a Shanghai-based venture capital firm founded in 1999, and Golden Gate Capital, a San Francisco-based private equity firm founded in 2000.

 Prior to working with Sutter Hill, Mr. Baker worked for Cummins Engine Company in London and Columbus, Indiana.
 Prior to Cummins, Mr. Baker worked for Delta Foundation, a community development corporation started by civil rights leaders in Greenville, Mississippi.